jundalisay/ppblist/content/en/pantrypreneur/farm.md

       img: /icons/pantry50.png
       sub: "Pantrypreneur Farm easiliy integrates with the Pantrypoints system"

 how:
   title : "How it Works"
   steps:
     - id: 1
-      image: "/screens/farm2.png"
+      img: "/screens/farm/farm0.jpg"
-      title: "Enter the details of your plots"
+      title: "Enter the details of your crops and plots and get updates on the needs of your crops"
     - id: 2
-      image: "/screens/farm2.jpg"
-      title: "Choose which seeds are available"
+      img: "/screens/farm/farm2.jpg"
+      title: "Access offline reference for common crops"
     - id: 3
-      image: "/screens/farm1.jpg"
+      img: "/screens/farm2.jpg"
+      title: "Post your crops on Pantrypoints"
-      title: "Get estimates on yield, points-revenue, and costs in effort (via the Effort Theory of Value)"
+      # title: "Get estimates on yield, points-revenue, and costs in effort (via the Effort Theory of Value)"

 cta:
   buttons: